VerifyTests/Verify/docs/mdsource/parameterised-fixie.source.md

 `UseParameters()` controls what parameters are used when naming files.

-Verify.Fixie automatically detects the method parameters via a [custom ITestProject]( docs/parameterised.md#fixie).
+Verify.Fixie automatically detects the method parameters via a [custom ITestProject](#custom-parameterisation).

 ### Usage:

-For the above scenarios where parameters are not automatically detected:

 snippet: UseParameters